Ancient Brachiopod Fossils Reveal How Hot Earth’s Oceans Were Half A Billion Years Ago

 — The Science Mic (@thesciencemic) May 9, 2018

 “Many marine animals incorporate chemical traces of seawater into their shells as they grow.
-That chemical signature is often lost over geological time, so it’s remarkable that we can identify it in such ancient fossils,” explains study co-author Dr. Tom Harvey, Hearing’s colleague at the university’s School of Geography, Geology and the Environment.
+That chemical signature is often lost over geological time, so it’s remarkable that we can identify it in such ancient fossils,” explains study co-author Dr. Tom Harvey, Hearing’s colleague at the university’s School of Geography, Geology, and the Environment.

 Chemical analyses of the millimeter-long brachiopod fossils revealed that high latitude sea temperatures were surprisingly high during the Cambrian and ranged between 20 and 25 degrees Celsius (or between 68 to 41 degrees Fahrenheit).